celinehoang177/Flash_Compiler_Proj/README.md

 - **Simplicity:** Flash has been intentionally kept minimal to provide a solid foundation for comprehending the fundamental concepts of compiler construction.

-- **Swift Compilation:** It generates x86-64 assembly code, making it efficient for small to medium-sized programs.
+- **Fast Compilation:** It generates x86-64 assembly code, making it efficient for small to medium-sized programs.

 - **User-Friendly Syntax:** Flash adopts a straightforward and intuitive syntax that is accessible to both beginners and experienced programmers.